Moment of Reflection

 - Onion Filling.
 Toss all ingredients in a medium frying pan.
 On a medium-low heat, cook onion mixture until onions are translucent and just begin to caramelize on the sides, 5-7 minutes.
 Set aside and allow to cool to room temperature before making the dough.

 - Dough.
-In a mixing bowl fitted with the dough hook, combine the yeast, water and approximately 1 tsp. of the sugar.
+In a mixing bowl fitted with the dough hook, combine the yeast, water and approximately 1 teaspoon of the sugar.
 Gently stir to hydrate the yeast.
 Allow to sit until foamy, 3-5 minutes.
-Add the bread flour, rest of the sugar, 20 g. malt powder and onion powder.
+Add the bread flour, rest of the sugar, 20 grams malt powder (or 10 grams malt barley syrup) and onion powder.
 (If using instant yeast, combine all ingredients except the salt and continue from here.)
 Knead on a medium-low speed for about 7 minutes.
 Then, with the mixer on a low speed, slowly add the salt.
 Once combined, increase the mixer to medium-low, and continue kneading an additional 3-5 minutes.
 The salt should be fully absorbed (you should not feel the salt when you touch the dough) and the dough should be very smooth.

 - Attach the ends of each rope to form bagels.
 Place each bagel on a baking sheet lined with parchment paper.
 Place the tray, tightly covered in plastic wrap, in the refrigerator overnight.